 The Kremlin is paying particular attention to increasing Hungary's dependence on Russian technology.
 Rosatom says directly: the construction of Paks-2 is a priority for them, so they send the best specialists to it.
 Two power units with VVER-1200 reactors are going to be built there by the early 2030s

 Currently, the Paks nuclear power plant operates in Hungary with four Soviet VVER-440 units operating on Russian fuel and producing a total power of about 1900 MW.
 The station produces half of all electricity in the country.
-The construction of Paks 2 will increase generation by another 2,400 MW, which will make the dependence of the Hungarian electricity industry on Russia total.
+The construction of Paks 2 will increase generation by another 2,400 MW, which will make the Hungarian electricity industry’s dependence on Russia total.

 In such matters, Russia does not take into account costs, because it uses energy as a weapon and a tool of influence on other states.
 Yes, by giving money for the construction of Paks-2, Moscow, in addition to exporting its nuclear technologies, is also seeking to reduce electricity supplies to Hungary from Ukraine.
 And she is already succeeding.